 The British Empire was approaching its peak and so the event was attended by the royal representatives of all the great European empires, the last time that such a large contingent of royalty would attend a British coronation.
 By the time of the next coronation in 1937, World War One had led to the abolition of most other European monarchies.

-For collectors of Sovereigns, first-year dated coronation editions are amongst the most collectable and desirable and we have managed to source a small number of the 1911 Sovereigns struck in Perth.
+For collectors of Sovereigns, first-year dated coronation editions are amongst the most collectable and desirable and we have managed to source just a small number of the 1911 Sovereigns struck in London.

 |22 Carat Gold